PavanRangani/docs/docs/prd/communication/overview.md

 #### Date

-Date on which this note is taken
+Date on which this note is taken.

 #### Project